openfl/lime.openfl.org/_docs/advanced-setup/hashlink.md

 ## Build & Run

 To compile a HashLink application, run `lime build hl`.
+Add the `-debug` option to create a debug build.
+Add the `-release` option to create a release build.

 To compile and launch a HashLink application with one command, run `lime test hl`.